shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 2. Make sure that the port number configured on the current node has been enabled on the corresponding VM.

 ### Create Encrypted Storage
-For each container, create an encrypted storage to store the model files.
-When prompted for confirmation, type 'YES':
+For each container, create encrypted storage to store the model files.
+When prompted for confirmation, type 'YES'.
+Take note of the loop device output by `create_encrypted_vfs.sh`.

 ```shell
 cd /luks_tools